Fleerless/Project3-Reacteroids/README.md

 Click [here](https://project3-reacteroids.herokuapp.com) to play Reacteroids!

+1. Clone this repository to your local machine, and navigate to its directory.
 1. At any directory level, run `mongod`
 1. **In a separate terminal window** cd into **client** and run `npm start`.
 The game will automatically open a window in your default browser and start the app.
 1. In a **third terminal window** navigate to the **root** level of this directory run `node server.js`